with Andreas Lichter, Max Löffler, Ingo Isphording, Thu-Van Nguyen and Sebastian Siegloch

 with John McKeon and Timothy Simcoe

 Abstract (Preliminary) Policymakers have expressed concerns about strategic use of the patent system by pharmaceutical companies.
 Motivated by those concerns, we study the valuation of patents throughout the drug development life cycle.
-Stock market event studies indicate that patents issued later in the drug-development process are more valuable, even though these “secondary” patents are generally viewed as weaker than the more highly cited patents covering a new molecule.
-To explain this finding, we propose a simple model that highlights the resolution of scientific uncertainty as well as the impact of new patents on market exclusivity.
-In regressions that control for uncertainty, we find that additional exclusivity, continuation status, and the level of pipeline competition remain important factors to explain patenting and patent value.
+We propose a simple model of patent value that highlights the resolution of scientific uncertainty as well as the impact of new patents on market exclusivity.
+Using data on patenting throughout the drug development process, we find that stock market event studies indicate that patents issued later in the drug-development process are more valuable, even though these "secondary" patents are generally viewed as weaker than the more highly cited patents covering a new molecule.
+In regressions that control for uncertainty, we find that additional exclusivity, continuation status, and new use classification remain important factors to explain patenting and patent value.

 Competing for Talent: Large Firms’ Hiring and Startup Performance